kaplan81/rick-morty-pwa-workbox/README.md

 };
 ```

-Select all types of files when you are prompted with that question.
-In the end a `workbox-config.js` file should be created in your project root folder.
+* The root of your web app is the `globDirectory`.
+* By default when they ask you about the file types all of them are selected.
+Just leave it like that.
+* The existing service worker file to be used with injectManifest is the `swSrc` since our custom file includes the placeholder array for that.
+* The rest of the answers are fine just as they are.

-The `globIgnores` property should be added manually.
+Once you are done the `./workbox-config.js` should be created.
+After that the `globIgnores` property should be added manually.
 We specify that property because we just don't need to cache the Workbox libraries.

-Now that we have our configs we can mofify the precache manifest placeholder in `sw-custom.js`.
+And now that we have our configs we can mofify the precache manifest placeholder in `sw-custom.js`.

 ```javascript
 workbox.precaching.precacheAndRoute([], {